Connect with others who understand.

 Performance Status

 Doctors use the term “performance status” to describe a person’s overall well-being.
 Karnofsky Performance Status Scale and ECOG (which stands for Eastern Cooperative Oncology Group) Scale of Performance are two performance scales, designed to measure how well a person functions.
-People who are better able to complete daily tasks and are more active are likely to have a positive prognosis.

 Remission

-When myeloma goes away after treatment, it is known as remission.
-A person may experience partial remission — when cancer improves but doesn’t completely go away — or complete remission, when all cancer signs disappear.
+When myeloma goes away after treatment, this is known as remission.
+A person may experience partial remission — cancer improves but doesn’t completely go away — or complete remission, when all cancer signs disappear.
 A complete remission does not mean that the disease may not return.
 If myeloma quickly goes into complete remission following treatment, a positive long-term outcome is more likely.

 Blood Tests